An2ans/Password-Manager/client/public/README.md

 ##DATABASE

 The database uses SQL to store the data in a database file named passwordManager.db .
-If this file does not exist, when the user log-in or sign-up, the route /setup will ensure the file exists and it includes the correct tables.
+If this file does not exist, when the user log-in or sign-up, the route will call the setup method from dbService.js, this will ensure the file exists and it includes the correct tables.
 There are only 2 tables (at this moment) users and credentials, with the following layout:

 - users